apache/lucene-solr/lucene/analysis/common/README.txt

 together with classes integrating them with the Lucene search engine.

 The snowball tree needs patches applied to properly generate efficient code for lucene.
-You can regenerate everything with 'gradlew -p lucene/analysis/common snowballGen' Refer to gradle/generation/snowball* files in the build for upgrading snowball.
+You can regenerate everything with 'gradlew snowball' Refer to gradle/generation/snowball* files in the build for upgrading snowball.

 IMPORTANT NOTICE ON BACKWARDS COMPATIBILITY!